Program Information

 Restrictions: Open to majors and minors in Psychology and Neuroscience majors.

-PSYC 325-073: Child Psychology (3 credits)
+PSYC 325-073: Principles of Developmental Psychology (3 credits)

 Provider Equivalent: PS 221 Child Development